DSCR Loan Explained: The Complete 2026 Guide

 Then there are two other types of fees that may be present in a DSCR loan transaction based on the region — the two types of fees are: transfer tax and mortgage tax.

 - Transfer Tax.
-Most states do not impose a “transfer tax” when you purchase a peice of real estate.
-However, places like Pennsylvania and Massachusetts charge a tax between 0.5% to 2% of the purchase price which is split 50/50 between buyer and seller.
+Most states do not impose a transfer tax on real estate purchases.
+States including Pennsylvania and Massachusetts charge 0.5% to 2% of the purchase price, split between buyer and seller.

 - Mortgage Tax.
 Most states do not impose a mortgage tax.
-However, some states like New York and Maryland impose mortgage tax between 0.25% and 1.5 of the loan amount.
+New York and Maryland are notable exceptions, with rates between 0.25% and 1.5% of the loan amount.

 How To Apply for a DSCR Loan

-A Debt-Servide-Coverage Ratio of 1.0 is required by most DSCR Lenders.
+A Debt Service Coverage Ratio of 1.0 is required by most DSCR lenders, including Ridge Street Capital.

-Yes, some lenders allow foreign nationals with higher down payments.
-Ridge Street does not lend to foreign nationals who do not have permanent residency.
+Some lenders allow foreign nationals with higher down payments.
+Ridge Street does not lend to foreign nationals without permanent U.S. residency.

 The following property types are eligible:

-9. What happens if DSCR changes over time?
+What happens if the DSCR changes over time?

-DSCR Loans are issued based on the condition of the scenario at the time of financing.
-As long as payments are continually made on your loan, no changes to your loan terms will be made.
+DSCR loans are underwritten at origination based on the conditions at the time of financing.
+As long as payments are made on time, no changes to loan terms are triggered by changes in the property's operating income after closing.

 Final Comments On DSCR Loans